-The Athlete Travel Award Scheme (ATAS) supports travel costs for island competitors to help talented athletes from the Outer Hebrides, Orkney and Shetland to gain better access to competitive and developmental opportunities available on the mainland.
+The Athlete Travel Award Scheme (ATAS) supports travel costs for Highland and island competitors to help talented athletes from the Outer Hebrides, Orkney, Shetland and Highland to gain better access to competitive and developmental opportunities available on the mainland.
 Successful applicants benefit from up to £1,500 to support travel and accommodation costs in attending training and competitions.

 The overall standard of applicants is consistently very high and this guide to frequently asked questions should help you to prepare your application.
 Please read this to help you complete your application and get in touch with your ATAS facilitator if you have further questions.